otrv4/otrv4/otrv4.md

 1. Create a user profile, as detailed [here](#creating-a-user-profile).
 2. Create the first one-time use prekey by generating the ephemeral ECDH key pair:
-   * secret key `y` (57 bytes).
+   * secret key `y` (57 bytes). // TODO: is this 57?
    * public key `Y`.
 3. Create the second one-time use prekey by generating the ephemeral DH key pair:
    * secret key `b` (80 bytes).
    * public key `B`.
 4. Generate a 4-byte instance tag to use as the sender's instance tag.
    Additional messages in this conversation will continue to use this tag as the sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will have this number as the receiver's instance tag.

 ```
 Protocol version (SHORT)